WARNINGS AND PRECAUTIONS

 Pregnancy

 There are no available data on Rezdiffra use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
-There are risks to the mother and fetus related to underlying NASH with liver fibrosis, such as increased risks of gestational diabetes, hypertensive complications, preterm birth, and postpartum hemorrhage.
-Report pregnancies to Madrigal Pharmaceuticals, Inc.’s Adverse Event reporting line at 1-800-905-0324 and https://www.madrigalpharma.com/contact/.
+Report pregnancies to Madrigal Pharmaceuticals, Inc. Adverse Event Reporting line at 1-800-905-0324 and visit

 Lactation